klix-app/klix-developer-documentation-website/docs/quickstart-guide.md

 # Quick Start guide

- This 5 minute guide describes how to integrate Klix into your web shop.
+ This 5 minute guide covers overview of Klix integration technical aspects.

+## Integration steps

-## 1. Embed Klix widget into your web shop
+### 1. Embed Klix widget into your web shop

 In order to embed Klix checkout/pay widget into your web shop following HTML fragment should be added to your web shop checkout page.